-Beginning with the 2014 first quarter, we reclassified amounts attributable to depreciation and amortization that we previously reported under the "General, administrative, and other" and "Owned, leased, and other-direct" captions of our Consolidated Statements of Income and presented these amounts in a separate "Depreciation and amortization" caption.
+Beginning with the 2014 first quarter, we reclassified amounts attributable to depreciation and amortization that we previously reported under the "General, administrative, and other" and "Owned, leased, and other-direct" captions of our Consolidated Statements of Income and presented these amounts in a separate "Depreciation, amortization, and other" caption.
 We continue to report depreciation amounts that third party owners reimburse to us under "Reimbursed costs" in our Consolidated Statements of Income.
-In addition, in our Consolidated Statements of Cash Flows, we reclassified depreciation that third party owners reimburse to us from the "Depreciation and amortization" caption to the "Other" caption.
-We have reclassified the prior period amounts presented to conform to our 2014 first quarter presentation of these items.
+In addition, in our Consolidated Statements of Cash Flows, we reclassified depreciation that third party owners reimburse to us from the "Depreciation, amortization, and other" caption to the "Other" caption.
+We have reclassified the prior period amounts presented to conform to our 2014 presentation of these items.

-These condensed consolidated Financial Statements have not been audited.
+These Financial Statements have not been audited.
 We have condensed or omitted certain information and footnote disclosures normally included in financial statements presented in accordance with U.S. generally accepted accounting principles ("GAAP").
 The financial statements in this report should be read in conjunction with the consolidated financial statements and notes thereto in our Annual Report on Form 10-K for the fiscal year ended December 31, 2013 ("2013 Form 10-K").
 Certain terms not otherwise defined in this Form 10-Q have the meanings specified in our 2013 Form 10-K.

-Preparation of financial statements that conform with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities as of the date of the financial statements, the reported amounts of revenues and expenses during the reporting periods, and the disclosures of contingent liabilities.
-Accordingly, ultimate results could differ from those estimates.
+Preparation of financial statements that conform with GAAP requires that we make estimates and assumptions that affect the reported amounts of assets and liabilities as of the date of the financial statements, the reported amounts of revenues and expenses during the reporting periods, and our disclosures of contingencies.
+We base these estimates on historical experience and on various other assumptions that we consider reasonable under the circumstances.
+Actual results could differ from these estimates.